kirbysayshi/fs-stream-websocket/README.md

 // optional, defaults shown
 var config = {
-  root: process.cwd() // directory to use for static files }
+  root: process.cwd() // directory to use for file root (you can get out with ..)
+}

 fsserver(wss, config);